-A PGDM stands for a Post Graduate Diploma in Management.
-It is a diploma that is offered by universities and institutes that are recognized by AICTE (All India Council for Technical Education).
-The institutes that offer PGDM are autonomous and are not affiliated.
-Accreditation by the Association of Indian Universities has made this course equivalent to an MBA in India.
+Taking India into consideration, a PGDM is offered by those autonomous institutes that have been accredited by the AICTE (All India Council for Technical Education), and MBA degree programs are conducted by the universities.
 You must have heard that the IIMs offer a PGDM and not an MBA, and are still the best in India to get an MBA.
 This indicates how, in India, an MBA and PGDM may convey the same course.
-Up until 2017, IIMs used to offer a PGDM and just recently after the IIM bill they have started offering an MBA.
+Up until 2017, IIMs used to offer a PGDM, and just recently after the IIM bill they have started offering MBA courses.
 PGDM is a more popular choice for people aiming at a corporate career or who are looking to either enter or advance in the job market.

-In India, PGDM is loosely used and can be easily substituted for an MBA for some selected top colleges.
+In India, PGDM is a loosely used term which is often substituted for an MBA for some selected top colleges.
 ISB Hyderabad still offers a PGDM but demands work experience.
 So you can say that the lines are blurred in India to conduct a PGDM vs MBA analysis.

-Hyderabad still offers a PGDM but demands work experience.
-So you can say that the lines are blurred in India to conduct a PGDM vs MBA analysis.

 The opportunities differ by a lot if we do a PGDM vs MBA analysis.
 PGDM is awarded majorly in India and opens up opportunities that are either entry-level or at a junior level in the hierarchy.
-A PGDM graduate can have a work experience of 2-3 years and hence may be able to enter the middle level in the organisation.
-An MBA is a degree that will lead to the top management level of the organisation.
+A PGDM graduate can have a work experience of 2-3 years and hence may be able to enter the middle level in the organization.
+An MBA is a degree that will lead to the top management level of the organization.
 In India, an executive MBA performs the same function.
 If not the top of the company, them the division or branch manager is also on the cards.
-A PGDM focuses on theoretical knowledge of different verticals of management like Marketing, Finance, HR, Consulting, Strategic Planning, etc while an MBA is more focused on the implementation of the knowledge acquired while working.
+A PGDM focuses on theoretical knowledge of different verticals of management like Marketing, Finance, Human Resource, Consulting, Strategic Planning, etc while an MBA is more focused on the implementation of the knowledge acquired while working.